What is round-robin? For an explanation of the round-robin configuration, please visit our tutorial here.

 This is optional.
 We have also added a file and string to query for in the HTTP configuration (this is only example data), these fields are optional with an HTTP or HTTPS configuration.
 The system will query http://188.8.131.52:80/index.html and look for the string of UP in the first 1KB of text on that page.
-All this criteria must be met for the IP to be considered online.
-In addition, the web server must reply with a 200 response code.
+All these criteria must be met for the IP to be considered online.
+In addition, the webserver must reply with a 200 response code.

 For your information, below is the list of networks our monitoring services will check your primary IP address from: